 I do not recommend herbs to treat a breast yeast infection because everything is passed along to the baby in breast milk.
 If you do decide to take herbs for your breast yeast infection I would avoid anything that contains pau d'arco.
 There are reports floating around that suggest pau d'arco could cause problems with brain development.
 I don't know if this information is true but why risk it.

-I recommend Custom Probiotics formulas that are made up of good bacterial strains that are
+Custom Probiotics formulas is made up of good bacterial strains that are

 normally found in the human body to begin with.
 They contain beneficial